-The nation’s first underwater museum is expanding with 12 new sculptures announced for 2019.
+The nation’s first underwater museum expanded with 12 new sculptures.
 The Underwater Museum of Art (UMA) is located less than a mile off the shores of Grayton Beach and is 60 feet below the surface of the Gulf of Mexico.

-The 2019 installation will join the seven sculptures installed in 2018 off the shores of Grayton Beach State Park.
+The 2019 installation joined the seven sculptures installed in 2018 off the shores of Grayton Beach State Park.
 The Cultural Arts Alliance of Walton County (CAA) and South Walton Artificial Reef Association (SWARA) revealed the 12 new sculptures that were chosen by a jury.

-The sculptures include El Plastico designed by George Sabra, which is a large sculpture of a plastic bottle.
+The sculptures included El Plastico designed by George Sabra, which is a large sculpture of a plastic bottle.
 El Plastico is sponsored by The 30A Company.

 The sculpture is made from environmentally cast concrete and represents how something that harms marine life can play a direct role in helping it flourish.